Should Kerberos login happen without interaction?

 If you do not want to login using your Kerberos account, you just need to logout and then you can see the login page without automatically logging in using Kerberos.

-#5 Updated by Frédéric Péters over 4 years ago
+#5 Updated by Frédéric Péters about 5 years ago

 I am not sure I have all my answers yet (sorry I missed the answer as that bug got automatically marked as resolved by an unrelated commit).